Latest News

 Recent indicators are also encouraging.

-This week, the so-called "JOLTS", or Job Openings and Labor Turnover Survey data showed that the number of job openings for April was the highest since?two years.
+This week, the so-called "JOLTS", or Job Openings and Labor Turnover Survey data showed that the number of job openings in April was the highest for two years.
 The rate of growth was also the fastest in six years.
 The caveat is that most of these positions were within one industry.
-The Bank of America economists point out that it was still the first time in June since the last year's vacancy rate exceeded the number unemployed workers.
+Bank of America's economists say that it was the first instance since June last year when the number of vacancies exceeded the unemployed.

-ADP's private sector payroll figures also showed that 122,000 jobs were added last month.
-This is the highest growth rate since January of last year.
-ADP's numbers do not include the government sector, and are therefore stronger than the national payrolls since Donald Trump took over the White House.
+ADP's private sector payrolls showed an increase of 122,000 jobs in January, the highest growth since last year.
+ADP's numbers do not include the government sector, and are therefore stronger than national payroll figures since Donald Trump took over the White House.

 The signals are still positive, and they don't show any signs of AI-related job loss.